Peter van Boucle: Works

-Van Boucle signed his works with the initials PVB and his works are therefore sometimes confused with those of other artists such as Pieter van den Bos.
+Van Boucle signed his works with the initials PVB and his works are therefore sometimes confused with those of other artists such as Pieter van den Bos and Peeter van den Bemden.

 Van Boucle mainly painted still lifes and paintings of animals.
 He is considered one of the best Flemish animal painters, together with Pieter Boel and Nicasius Bernaerts.
 Van Boucle often animated his still life compositions with cats and dogs, much like his master Frans Snyders.
 He worked for several patrons, including nobles and courtiers as well as hop keepers alike.
 His works are now mostly in private collections.

 Van Boucle painted many works that allude to wealth and luxury.
 These elements are visible in his still lifes, which show the luster of fruits and vegetables that contrast with the glow of jewelry, silverware and other objects.
 He was very adept at representing the smoothness of Chinese porcelain that is often present in his paintings.